Richard Trumka: Early life and education

 Trumka was born on July 24, 1949, in Nemacolin, Pennsylvania, near Pittsburgh, to an Italian-American mother, Eola Elizabeth, and a second-generation Polish-American father, coal miner Frank Richard Trumka.
 He went to work in the mines in 1968.
 He received a Bachelor of Science degree from Pennsylvania State University in 1971 and a Juris Doctor from Villanova University School of Law in 1974.

 Career

 Early career

 From 1974 to 1979, Trumka was a staff attorney with the United Mine Workers of America (UMWA) at their headquarters in Washington, D.C.
 He was elected as the International Executive Board Member of UMWA from District 4 in 1981 and became president of the UMWA in 1982.

-Trumka's election against incumbent president Sam Church were some 3000 women miners who were hired after successful 1978 discrimination complaint brought by the Department of Labor Office of Federal Contract Compliance Program and the Coal Employment Project, a women’s advocacy organization.
-Named were 153 companies.
-Church had responded with an off-color joke when pressed by the women for the addition to the contract for affirmative action and improved sickness and accident coverage.
+When Richard Trumka ran against incumbent United Mine Workers president Sam Church in 1982, a major factor in the election was the presence of about 3,000 newly hired women miners.
+These women had entered the mines only a few years earlier because of a successful 1978 sex‑discrimination complaint filed jointly by: